-This Iced Lemon Bread is one for the books!
-Supremely moist with bright citrus flavor and a nice pound-cake-like denseness.
-This bread is perfectly sweet and ultra-soft, thanks to yogurt in the batter!
+This Iced Lemon Bread is a must-try!
+Moist, citrusy, and soft with a pound-cake-like texture, thanks to yogurt in the batter!

 Overhead image of a slice of Lemon Bread on a plate